Skip to main content

 豆浆 (Dòujiāng) - Soy Milk

-A plant-based milk made from soybeans, often consumed for breakfast.
-It can be served hot or cold and is sometimes sweetened.
+A milk made from soybeans, commonly drunk at breakfast.
+It comes hot or cold and is sometimes sweetened.

 plant-based milkCold